cayton10/EComm/README.md

 Styling the products card was pretty tough since the div containing the cards dynamically populates products using an owl-carousel.
 It took some hammering, but I got it done.

+### 10.6.2020

+#### Smart Search Bar

+The smart search feature is located in the header.php, which is included on every page of My Variety Store.
+I created a class 'Search_class.php' to process characters from the search box via ajax and return results back to the ajax call for processing.

+I had a helpful tutorial video I heavily referenced from my CIT313 class.
+It was a huge help!